andreudumitro-eng/fair-poc-research/README.md

 Sybil Resistance: What bond size is sufficient to prevent Sybil attacks at different network valuations?

-ASIC Advantage: What is the actual performance advantage of ASICs vs CPUs for Argon2id with 256 MB memory?
+ASIC Advantage: What is the actual performance advantage of ASICs vs CPUs for Equihash with 2GB memory?

-Equihash Adaptation: How can F-PoC be adapted to work with Zcash's Equihash PoW?
+Equihash Adaptation: How does F-PoC perform with Equihash compared to Argon2id?

+Regulatory Compatibility: Do auditable bonds satisfy MiCA and exchange requirements?

 Research Methodology
 Phase 1: Theoretical Analysis (Completed - Q1 2026)